raiden-network/spec/messaging.rst

 |  target              | address       | Final target for this transfer                             |
 +----------------------+---------------+------------------------------------------------------------+

+.. _secret-request-message:

 Secret Request
 --------------

 Message used to request the :term:`secret` that unlocks a lock.
-Sent by the payment :term:`target` to the :term:`initiator` once a :term:`locked transfer` is received.
+Sent by the payment :term:`target` to the :term:`initiator` once a :ref:`locked transfer <locked-transfer-message>` is received.

 Invariants
 ^^^^^^^^^^